 Back in October I decided to go vegan for a week.
 An easy enough challenge and, to be fair, I really had no reason for doing it other than to see if my energy levels would increase — as well as to try some new restaurants and recipes.
 One week passed in the blink of an eye and I decided to go for two.
 Two weeks passed without so much as an issue and I decided to continue for a month!
 Here’s what I discovered:

 - Being vegan is actually pretty easy.
 Disclosure– I’ve been dairy free for two years so perhaps that made this transition easier for me.
-I guess this fact was surprising to me because of how many vegans I have seen that yo-yo back and forth with the reasoning being that vegan food is difficult to find.
+I guess this fact was surprising to me because of how many vegans I have seen yo-yo back and forth with the reasoning being that vegan food is difficult to find.
 Honestly, it’s not hard to find vegan food as long as you aren’t particularly picky.
 And I say that in general – not as someone living in LA.
 You can do this!

-- Being vegan AND gluten free is a bit tougher!
-I am 100% gluten free for two years now and gluten limited since 2009.
-I’m not a fair weather friend who is gluten free some days and not others.
-I am 100% in this thing and finding gluten free vegan food is a much tougher challenge than simply being vegan.
-Many meat substitutes and sauces are gluten laden.
+- Being vegan AND gluten-free is a bit tougher!
+I am 100% gluten-free for two years now and gluten limited since 2009.
+I’m not a fair-weather friend who is gluten-free some days and not others.
+I am 100% in this thing and finding gluten-free vegan food is a much tougher challenge than simply being vegan.
+Many meat substitutes and sauces are gluten-laden.
 However, it was entirely manageable.
 If I was presented with a situation which did not have food I could eat (travel, events, etc) I simply waited until I got home to eat or picked up my own snack.
 It’s totally possible.
 It takes commitment, yes, but you’ve got this!

 - My cravings changed.
 I used to refer to my diet as ‘meats and sweets’ as those were the two main food groups in my diet and the things I craved the most.
 I’ve eaten red meat at most every meal since I re-introduced meat into my diet about ten years ago (after five years of not eating beef or pork).
-Interestingly enough, after my month of veganism I started craving vegetables — and my meat cravings subsided.
-I am now about 80-90% plant based.
+Interestingly enough, after my month of veganism, I started craving vegetables — and my meat cravings subsided.
+I am now about 80-90% plant-based.
 Crazy.
 My sweets cravings, however, are still exactly the same.
 If you have suggestions on that one, send them my way!

 - My energy gains were negligible.
 I initially did this vegan experiment to see if my energy levels would increase.
-I think a month is time enough to notice a difference, but unfortunately I can’t report back with a significant change.
+I think a month is long enough to notice a difference, but unfortunately, I can’t report back with a significant change.
 However, I did notice a significant decrease in energy and strength the first week or so – my pilates classes were tough, but once I made it through I was back to normal.
 If that first week hits you hard, and it probably will, stay strong and stick to the plan.
 You can do this!

 - My skin looked the same.
 Since my vegan month ended I have read countless accounts of people harping on about their skin improving on a vegan diet, hair shining, losing weight, etc. This was not the case for me.
-Perhaps this is because I don’t have any real issues with my skin to begin with or perhaps because many skin issues trace back to dairy which I’ve not had in a couple years (aside from the cheeky bag of m&ms).
+Perhaps this is because I don’t have any real issues with my skin to begin with or perhaps because many skin issues trace back to dairy which I’ve not had in a couple of years (aside from the cheeky bag of m&ms).
 My hair and weight also remained the same.
-If anything I would guess that I gained a couple pounds (don’t have a scale) as I ate even more frequently than usual to try to increase my energy levels.
+If anything I would guess that I gained a couple of pounds (don’t have a scale) as I ate even more frequently than usual to try to increase my energy levels.

 I hope that if you’re considering a vegan trial you’ll be assured from my post that it is 100% possible to do this.
 It takes commitment and at times you will be challenged, but you can succeed 🙂 I will likely challenge myself again in the coming months and report back with any updates.